wombleton/gitlaw-nz/acts/C/Canterbury Earthquake Recovery Act 2011.md

 *   (1) A person commits an offence if the person contravenes a restriction or prohibition imposed under [section 45][58] or [46][59].

-    (2) A person who commits an offence under this section is liable on summary conviction,---
+    (2) A person who commits an offence under this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $5,000, or both:

     *   (b) in the case of a body corporate, to a fine not exceeding $50,000\.

+    Section 47(2): amended, on 1 July 2013, by [section 413][173] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Directions